oracle/docker-images/OracleHTTPServer/README.md

         $ docker run -d --env-file ./env.list -p 7777:7777  sampleohs:12.2.1 configureWLSProxyPlugin.sh

-   The **configureWLSProxyPlugin.sh** script will be the default script to be run .
-This script
+   The **configureWLSProxyPlugin.sh** script will be the first script to be run inside the OHS container .
+   This script will perform the following actions:
    - Starts the Node Manager and OHS server
    - Edits the mod_wl_ohs.conf.sample with values passed via env.list
    - Copies the mod_wl_ohs.conf file under INSTANCE home